AEW Collision lineup: The card for Saturday's TNT show - Pro Wrestling Dot Net

 -“The Acclaimed” Max Caster and Anthony Bowens in action

-Powell’s POV: Collision will be held on Saturday in Greensboro, North Carolina at Greensboro Coliseum.
-Join me for my live review of AEW Collision the show airs Saturday on TNT beginning at 7CT/8ET.
+Powell’s POV: No new matches were announced on AEW Dynamite.
+Saturday’s AEW Collision will be held in Greensboro, North Carolina at Greensboro Coliseum.
+Join me for my live review as Collision airs Saturdays on TNT beginning at 7CT/8ET.
 Will Pruett’s weekly audio reviews are available on Saturdays or Sundays for Dot Net Members (including our Patreon patrons).

 Be the first to comment